Container gardening is among the quickest and most dramatic fixes to dull spaces.

 - Water well.
 The soil may recede after planting and watering.
 Check and add new soil if necessary.
 This will help prevent any harmful root exposure.

 Now, all that may sound like a lot of tedious research and work.
-But within a month or two, after weeks of pleasure, the effort you expend on your container garden will be but a memory.
+But within a month or two, after weeks of pleasure, the effort you expend on your container gardening journey will be but a memory.

 You will find, too, that a healthy, vigorous container garden is preferable to an empty packet of M&M’s.